EricLBuehler/merlin_rust/README.md

 <h2><strong>Make your code <i>fly</i></strong></h2>

 Merlin is a dynamically and strongly typed programming language written in Rust.
-Merlin's threading system empowers programmers to write powerful code that leverages concurrency.
+Merlin's threading system empowers programmers to write powerful code that leverages concurrency - regardless of whether your system has atomics.

 Merlin uses Rust's atomic data types to remove the need for a GIL without sacrificing performance.
 In addition, it has a register-based interpreter (like CPUs) which has large performance advantages over the Python stack-based interpreter that is simpler and needs to shuffle a lot of memory around.